 c) moves forward to the next slide (unless on final slide)

-- Close: click on the "X" to exit Preview Mode
+- Close: click on the "X" in the upper right corner to exit Preview Mode

 Caller Info Slide

 a) Prompt text (May I please have your first and last name?)